TU-Clausthal-Rendering/Mufflon/doc/DesignDecisions/A6_BlenderLODs.md

 To solve this problems we define:

 1. LODs are linked in a **ring buffer**
-2. The **least** detailed LOD must have the **highest render distance** (see Blender LOD property)
+2. The **least** detailed LOD must have the **highest "Distance"** in the LOD property
 3. There is a proxy **without geometry** linking one or multiple LODs.\
   The proxy is the object which gets instanced

 Optionally, the LODs are in a separate layer and only proxies appear in the scene.

 Consequence for an exporter: all LODs of one object can be found by following the LOD ring buffer chain.
 Non-ring buffer LODs are ignored and instanced as usual objects.
-The highest distance allows to find the least detailed LOD (whose next LOD is the highest detailed one).
+The highest "Distance" allows to find the least detailed LOD (whose next LOD is the highest detailed one).
 Instances can be detected by: *they point to a LOD ring buffer, but are not part of the ring* AND *they do not have own geometry*.
 It should be sufficient to check the second property which must be ensured by a correct workflow.

 **Blender Workflow**